krish2718/sdk-nrf/doc/nrf/ug_nrf70.rst

 Working with nRF70 Series
 #########################

-The |NCS| provides support for developing on the nRF70 System on Chip (SoC) using the nRF700x DK, this includes the Wi-Fi chip.
+The |NCS| provides support for developing on the nRF70 System on Chip (SoC) using the nRF7002 DK (PCA10143), which includes the Wi-Fi chip.

 .. toctree::
    :maxdepth: 2
    :caption: Subpages:

    ug_nrf7002
-~